The Dispute Resolution Review: USA - Delaware

 Delaware courts resolve many of the United States' highest-profile commercial and corporate disputes, which often involve foreign individuals or entities.
 Businesses and legal practitioners throughout the United States and abroad hold Delaware state and federal courts in high regard, based on the sophistication of the judges and the ability of the courts to move as quickly as necessary to grant meaningful relief.

 Based on the Court of Chancery's statutory jurisdiction to hear corporate disputes, and the fact that Delaware is the domicile of many major corporations, the Court of Chancery hears numerous business and corporate disputes of wide significance.
-Over the past decade, with the increased popularity of LLCs and other 'alternative entities', the Court of Chancery has heard a growing number of cases relating to such entities.
+Over the past decade, with the increased popularity of LLCs and other alternative entities, the Court of Chancery has heard a growing number of cases relating to such entities.
 In addition, because it is a court of equity, litigants frequently apply to the Court of Chancery for preliminary injunctions and status quo orders pending final resolution of a matter.
 Many cases in the Court of Chancery are tried on an expedited schedule, particularly when the parties seek preliminary equitable relief.

 The Superior Court is a court of law where litigants have the right to elect trial by jury.
-The Superior Court has original jurisdiction over criminal cases and civil cases other than equity matters and domestic relations matters (which are heard by the Delaware Family Court).Absent certain exceptions, where such a civil case involves an amount in controversy of US$1 million or more, it will generally be assigned to the Superior Court's Complex Commercial Litigation Division (CCLD).
-CCLD litigants may receive priority in setting trial dates and, if requested, expedited case schedules.
-Since its establishment in May 2010, the CCLD has become an increasingly popular forum for filing business disputes where legal remedies are sought.
+The Superior Court has original jurisdiction over criminal cases and civil cases other than equity matters and domestic relations matters (which are heard by the Delaware Family Court).7 Absent certain exceptions, where such a civil case involves an amount in controversy of US$1 million or more, the case will generally be assigned to the Superior Court's Complex Commercial Litigation Division (CCLD).8 CCLD litigants may receive priority in setting trial dates and, if requested, expedited case schedules.9 Since its establishment in May 2010, the CCLD has become an increasingly popular forum for filing complex business disputes where legal remedies are sought.